Sumner Library

-Mayor Donald Fraser & Jesse Ross Jr. (age 7), 1989.
+Minneapolis mayor Donald M. Fraser & Jesse Ross Jr. (age 7), 1989.

+Sumner Library is a public library located in the Near North neighborhood of Minneapolis, Minnesota.
+Established in 1915 and named after Charles Sumner, a U.S. Senator from Massachusetts known for his strong stance against slavery, it was the second of the four Carnegie libraries built in Minneapolis.

-Sumner Library is a neighborhood library located in the Near-north neighborhood of Minneapolis, Minnesota, United States.
-Originally part of the Minneapolis Public Library, it became part of the merged Hennepin County Library in 2008.
-The Carnegie Library was a haven for Jewish immigrants to the city in the early 20th century.
-The Minneapolis Public Library moved its entire collection of Yiddish and Hebrew works to the branch library in response to a survey showing that 95% of the patrons were Jewish immigrants, some of whom learned English there and participated in social clubs in the building.
+In the early 20th century, the Sumner Library served as a haven for Jewish immigrants.
+In response to a survey indicating that 95% of the library's patrons were Jewish immigrants, the Minneapolis Public Library moved its entire collection of Yiddish and Hebrew works to the Sumner Library branch.
+Over the decades, its focus shifted to meet the needs of arriving Scandinavian, Russian, Black American, Southeast Asian, and East African residents as the neighborhood's demographics changed.
+Many patrons learned English there and participated in social clubs held in the building.

 The Tudor Revival building is listed on the National Register of Historic Places.

-Sumner and the 14 other libraries of Minneapolis Public Library were merged into the combined urban/suburban Hennepin County Library in 2008.
-The library celebrated its 100th anniversary on Oct.
-10, 2015.
+In 2008, Sumner and the 14 other libraries of the Minneapolis Public Library were merged into the combined urban/suburban Hennepin County Library system.
+The Sumner Library celebrated its 100th anniversary on October 10, 2015.

 Establishment and Carnegie grant

 Sumner Library opened on June 5, 1912, in a rented store room at 901 6th Ave.
 N in Minneapolis.
 Young people flocked to the library for reading materials, and many adults used the library's collection of juvenile materials to learn English.
 Approximately 90% of the library's patrons were Jewish immigrants.
 From the outset, reading materials in Russian, Yiddish, and Hebrew were in high demand, and the foreign language collection was entirely "read out" by 1913.

 Just a few months prior to the library's opening in rented quarters, the Minneapolis Public Library received notice that the Carnegie Corporation was offering them $125,000 to erect four branch libraries.
 Gratia Countryman, Head Librarian of the Minneapolis Public Library, had worked tirelessly to secure the grant.
 Countryman believed that extension services would enable the library to reach as many people as possible, and the branch libraries were a key component of extension work in the Minneapolis Public Library system.

-Sumner Library was the third of four branch libraries in Minneapolis to be constructed with funds from Carnegie.
+Sumner is one of the three remaining Carnegie library branches remaining in Minneapolis, with the others being the Franklin and the Hosmer libraries.
 Minneapolis architect Cecil Bayless Chapman designed the library in the Tudor Revival style.
 The brick L-shaped library featured arched ceilings and a central tower where the main entrance and librarian's office were.
 Sumner Library's new building officially opened on December 16, 1915, at 6th Ave.
 N and Emerson.
 After being open just one month, the new building was already too small.
 Staff reported that one-third of the children who came to the library could not find a place to sit, and adults were crowded out of the library altogether.